 This report investigates the investments made by USA investors into Middle Eastern companies throughout 2020.
 Only announced deals are analyzed.
 This report will outline the type, volume, and industries of these deals.

-In 2020, 118 cross-border deals were announced between USA-based investors and Middle Eastern-based companies in which a total of $5.2 Billion was deployed.
-This report shows the volume, industry, and number of deals completed in this cross-border category.
+In 2020, 118 cross-border deals were announced between USA-based investors and Middle Eastern-based companies in which a total of $5.2 billion was deployed.
+This report lays out the volume, industries, and number of deals completed in this cross-border category.